State-of-the-Edge/glossary/README.md

 # Open Glossary of Edge Computing

 The [Open Glossary of Edge Computing](./edge-glossary.md) project curates and defines terms related to the field of edge computing, collecting common and accepted definitions into an openly licensed repository.
-As an official open source project of [The Linux Foundation](https://www.linuxfoundation.org/), the Open Glossary project leverages a diverse community to develop and improve upon this shared lexicon, offering an organization- and vendor-neutral platform for advancing a common understanding of edge computing and the next generation Internet ecosystems.
+As an official open source project of [The Linux Foundation](https://www.linuxfoundation.org/), the Open Glossary project leverages a diverse community to develop and improve upon this shared lexicon, offering an organization- and vendor-neutral platform for advancing a common understanding of edge computing and the next generation Internet.

 The Open Glossary is governed as a Linux Foundation open source project using a transparent and meritocratic process.
 Anybody can make additions, clarifications and suggestions by raising a GitHub issue or editing a branch and issuing a pull request.
 Each issue or pull request is evaluated by the community for inclusion.